sethcall/pg_migrate/README.md

 pg_migrate
 ==========

-This project provides a simple and transparent schema migration tool.
+This project provides a simple and transparent schema migration tool, that strives to make all parties involved with the database happy.

 At a Glance
 -----------